Skip to main content

 Vesuvianite is structurally and chemically similar to the garnet grossular; it is less similar to epidote and other paired tetrahedral silicates.

-This page titled 14.1.6: Paired Tetrahedral Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.1.6: Paired Tetrahedral Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.